weixu365/aws-emr-runner/README.md

 ## Resources stack
 - S3 Bucket.
 Upload package files to this s3 bucket then run EMR steps using this package
 - IAM Role and instance profile for emr instance
+- (Optional) Lambda function to clean up idled clusters which has the same name
 - Any other resource you want to put in the resource stack

 ## Underlying steps when running a spark application